 Streaming data is delivered asynchronously, without expecting a reply, and the individual messages are small in size.
 Commonly, streaming data is used for telemetry, collecting data from geographically dispersed devices.
 Streaming data can be used for firing event triggers, performing complex session analysis, and as input for machine learning tasks.

-User events and analytics—A mobile app might log user events when the user opens the app and whenever an error or crash occurs.
+User events and analytics: A mobile app might log events when the user opens the app and whenever an error or crash occurs.
 The aggregate of this data, across all mobile devices where the app is installed, can provide valuable information about usage, metrics, and code quality.

-Cloud Pub/Sub is a real-time messaging service that allows you to send and receive messages between applications.
-One of the primary use cases for inter-application messaging is to ingest streaming event data.
-With streaming data, Cloud Pub/Sub automatically manages the details of sharding, replication, load-balancing, and partitioning of the incoming data streams.
+Pub/Sub is a real-time messaging service that allows you to send and receive messages between apps.
+One of the primary use cases for inter-app messaging is to ingest streaming event data.
+With streaming data, Pub/Sub automatically manages the details of sharding, replication, load-balancing, and partitioning of the incoming data streams.

 Most streaming data is generated by users or systems distributed across the globe.
-Cloud Pub/Sub has global endpoints and leverages Google’s global front-end load balancer to support data ingestion across all GCP regions, with minimal latency.
-In addition, Cloud Pub/Sub scales quickly and automatically to meet demand, without requiring the developer to pre-provision the system resources.
-For more details on how Cloud Pub/Sub scales, see the case-study by Spotify.
+Pub/Sub has global endpoints and leverages Google’s global front-end load balancer to support data ingestion across all Google Cloud regions, with minimal latency.
+In addition, Pub/Sub scales quickly and automatically to meet demand, without requiring the developer to pre-provision the system resources.
+For more details on how Pub/Sub scales, see the case-study by Spotify.

-Topics are how Cloud Pub/Sub organizes message streams.
-Applications streaming data to Cloud Pub/Sub target a specific topic.
-When it receives each message, Cloud Pub/Sub attaches a unique identifier and timestamp.
+Topics are how Pub/Sub organizes message streams.
+Apps streaming data to Pub/Sub target a topic.
+When it receives each message, Pub/Sub attaches a unique identifier and timestamp.

-After the data is ingested, one or more applications can retrieve the messages by using a topic subscription.
+After the data is ingested, one or more apps can retrieve the messages by using a topic subscription.
 This can be done in either a pull or push model.
-In a push subscription, the Pub/Sub server sends a request to the subscriber application at a preconfigured URL endpoint.
+In a push subscription, the Pub/Sub server sends a request to the subscriber app at a preconfigured URL endpoint.
 In the pull model, the subscriber requests messages from the server and acknowledges receipt.
-Cloud Pub/Sub guarantees message delivery at least once per subscriber.
+Pub/Sub guarantees message delivery at least once per subscriber.

-A common use of Cloud Pub/Sub is to move streaming data into Cloud Dataflow for real-time processing, per actual event time.
-When processed, you can move the data into a persistent storage service, such as Cloud Datastore and BigQuery, which support queries ordered by application timestamps.
+A common use of Pub/Sub is to move streaming data into Dataflow for real-time processing, per actual event time.
+When processed, you can move the data into a persistent storage service, such as Datastore and BigQuery, which support queries ordered by app timestamps.